Fluid-gravity correspondence in the scalar-tensor theory of gravity: (in)equivalence of Einstein and Jordan frames: Summary and Conclusions

 In this paper we first provided a brief overview of the scalar-tensor theory of gravity in both the Jordan and Einstein frames.
 Second, we briefly described the geometry of the null-surface in the context of ($1+3$) spacetime foliation, an idea which is necessary in order to obtain the projected form of the gravitational field equation onto the null surface.
 Then, we obtained the DNS equation in the Einstein frame, following a similar approach to that used in standard GR.
 We found that the complete form of the DNS equation could be obtained even without considering the external matter field, unlike the case in standard GR.
 Later we showed that one cannot obtain the DNS equation in the Jordan frame by following the same procedure as in standard GR.
 In particular, in the Jordan frame, one finds that there are two different cases to get the DNS equation.
 In the first case, we have shown that one can obtain the DNS equation along with an additional Coriolis-like force term.
 This picture is consistent with some recent work in the framework of $f(R)$ gravity.
 Moreover, in this first case, the ratio $\eta/s$ saturates the KSS bound.
 However, in this case, the fluid parameters are not equivalent to those of the Einstein frame.
 Later, we showed that an equivalent case is also possible in the Jordan frame.
 In this second case the DNS equation can be obtained in terms of fluid variables, which are equivalent to those of the Einstein frame.
 In this method, the Coriolis-like force term does not appear in the DNS equation.
-However, as we have mentioned earlier, the equivalent picture is less favoured by the KSS bound, since this bound is violated in this case.
-We believe, more investigation is required in this regard to provide any definite conclusion.
+However, as we have mentioned earlier, the equivalent picture may violate the KSS bound when $\phi>1$.
+Thus the violation of the KSS bound might be allowed for scalar-tensor theory.
+However, one has to investigate whether the theory remains causally well-behaved for those values of $\phi$~.
+In addition, we believe, more investigation is required in this regard to find out which of the two pictures is more consistent.
+The present fluid-gravity analysis does not rule out either of the two pictures.

 After obtaining the DNS equation in the Einstein and Jordan frames, we discussed the Raychaudhuri equation in the two frames in the context of the generalized second law.
 As shown in this work, the second law of thermodynamics can be obtained from the Raychaudhuri equation.
 However, in the Jordan frame, the evolution of the expansion scalar $\theta$ does not determine the entropy increase theorem, but rather it is determined by $\t\theta$.
 Therefore, we identify the proper Raychaudhuri equation as the evolution of $\t\th$ in the Jordan frame.
 Finally, we showed how the shear tensor evolves in the spacetime by obtaining the tidal force equation in the two frames.
 We mentioned how the tidal force equation of standard GR continues to be valid for the Einstein frame of ST gravity.
 The same expression of the tidal equation is also consistent with our inequivalent picture of the fluid-gravity duality in the Jordan frame.
 Additionally, we also obtained the tidal force equation which is consistent with the second (equivalent) case of the fluid-dynamic description in the Jordan frame.